getyoti/ios-sdk-button/README.md

 For each of the scenarios you want to handle, you would need to add them to the YotiSDK like below:

 Swift:
-Please add the scenario method in your appDelegate.swift in :
+Please add the scenario method in your AppDelegate.swift in :

 ```Objective-C